How to Use the Understanding My World Series in a Guidance Curriculum

 Every child brings a unique world of thoughts, feelings, and experiences into the classroom.
-As a guidance counselor or SEL teacher, you’re often the bridge between what children feel and how they begin to understand those feelings.
+As a guidance counselor or social emotional learning (SEL) teacher, you’re often the bridge between what children feel and how they begin to understand those feelings.
 The Understanding My World book series is designed to support you in that role, offering stories that open hearts, spark conversation, and nurture emotional growth.

 What Is the Understanding My World Series?